Ada-Developers-Academy/ada-build/learning-to-code/hashes/README.md

 The above hash, `my_dog` uses what is known as the _hash rocket notation_ approach to defining the hash.
 In this approach, all keys are _strings_.

 The keys in a hash are not expected to change through the lifetime of the program.
-Therefore, instead of using _strings_ for hash keys, using _symbols_ is more efficient. _Symbols_ are more efficient because they are memory-efficient and are often faster to retrieve in a Ruby program.
+Therefore, instead of using _strings_ for hash keys, using _symbols_ is more efficient. _Symbols_ are more efficient because they are often faster to retrieve in a Ruby program and consume less memory.
 This is why [Rubyist often prefer the _symbol notation_ to define a hash](https://github.com/rubocop-hq/ruby-style-guide#symbols-as-keys) over the _hash rocket string notation_.
 Below is an example of a hash defined by using the _symbol notation_:

 ```ruby
 your_dog = {